PoinT GOResearch

 guides

-Supramaximal Loading: Eccentrics & Isometrics Guide
+Supramaximal Loading: Eccentrics and Isometrics Complete Guide

 guides

-Eccentric Training: Science & Application Guide
+Eccentric Training: Science and Application Guide

 guides